pereznetworks/A-Course-Rating-API/README.md

       - then can re-use with no-modifiction on different models

-        - may need to modify to ensure various model property types
+        - can then add features to fit various queries, model property types, etc...

-          ... and query scenarios are accounted for
+          ... and other scenarios not yet accounted for

 ## documentMethods working with: